Bird Identifier Guide

 Fact:

-Siskins are much smaller than Greenfinches, and and appear in only 18% of garden.
+Siskins are much smaller than greenfinches, and appear in only 18% of gardens.

 Greenfinch